sit-mindshift/pdp-extractor/README.md

-# About chromedp
+# About chrompdp-extractoredp

-Package `pdp-extractor` go based crawler for product pages on the most popuplar shos you can use it if you want to show a minimalistic preview of a product based on the URL only.
+Package `pdp-extractor` is go based webpage crawler for product pages on the most popuplar shos you can use it if you want to show a minimalistic preview of a product based on the URL only.

 ## Installing